 The API contains a few lines of code and the app owner will need to write only a few lines of code in order for their app to know how to handle classified URLs.
 The MetaCert team can also help anyone to write the parsing code if necessary.
 Those who integrate the security bot get 150 validations every month.

-According to the company's website, over 50% of apps built on the AppMkr Platform are subscribed to at least one MetaCert Security Service, and over 80% are subscribed to both.
+According to the company's website, over 50% of the apps built on the AppMkr Platform are subscribed to at least one MetaCert Security Service, and over 80% are subscribed to both.

 The company is also collaborating with Appery.io, a platform used to build and deploy cloud-based cross-device applications in an environment with integrated back-end services and a rich catalog of API plug-ins.
 Appery.io has built a plugin which developers can quickly add into any new or existing app to check the reputation of any web links sent via the developer's app for instance against categories such as ‘Malware & Phishing’, ‘Pornography’ and ‘File Sharing’.
 File Sharing was added for the purpose of testing to allow developers to test the API without having to call URLs that are not safe for work.